yaredwb/PINN-Poroelasticity-Paper/docs/index.md

 \end{align}
 $$

 where $N$ represents the number of training data points.
-The \emph{training loss} is calculated as the sum of the training losses for each field variable i.e.
+The *training loss* is calculated as the sum of the training losses for each field variable i.e.

 $$
 \begin{equation}